 While Aggie Allies workshops do not prepare participants to counsel LGBTQ+ individuals, it does provide participants with information and resources that will help eliminate myths, misconceptions, and stereotypes often associated with individuals who identify as LGBTQ+.

-The GLBT Professional Network is an officially recognized organization for gay, lesbian, bisexual, and transgender Texas A&M University faculty, staff, graduate students, and professionals within the Bryan/College Station community.
+The LGBTQ Professional Network is an officially recognized organization for lesbian, gay, bisexual, transgender, and queer Texas A&M University faculty, staff, graduate students, and professionals within the Bryan/College Station community.

 - Website: https://glbtpn.tamu.edu